 All in all a great place which is definitely worth checking out.
-It seemed to be popular with ladies so itís a great place for a date I bet!
+It seemed to be popular with ladies so it’s a great place for a date I bet!

-Much improved as they are settling in.
-Good selection on tap--many of the Japanese craft beers are widely available, but there are usually a few that are harder to find, and there are more American draughts now as well.
-Food is very good.
+Possibly the best tap list in Osaka for Japanese craft.
+All 23 taps are Japanese, and they tend to get interesting stuff.
+Food is good.
 The place is tight, though, so the best thing is to get there early or make a reservation, and sit at the end of the bar if you can.
 Prices are a bit above average.

 defresh (16) , Japan | March 10, 2013| Updated March 13, 2013

 Nice atmosphere and the beer selection was alright if not mostly standard Japanese micros.
 The service was quick and efficient but came off just a little cold.
 We had a pizza and the shrimp avocado salad which were both great.
-Like a lot of the other pars in Osaka I’ve been to so far, theyíd be much improved with just a few more interesting taps.
+Like a lot of the other pars in Osaka I’ve been to so far, they’d be much improved with just a few more interesting taps.

 update: went back and the tap list was quite a bit better so maybe my first experience was just off